wwymak/udacity-selfdrivingcar-nd/CarND-Behavioral-Cloning-P3/README.md

 using all 3 color channels can in fact help the network to learn.

 - converting to the right colorscale: in the image processing pipeline, I am using `cv2.imread` to convert images to numpy arrays.
 This reads in images in the BGR order whereas in the drive.py file, the images are read in using the `Image` function from Pillow, which is in the RGB order.
+To ensure that the prediction runs on the rigt color channels, I converted all the input images to RGB format before passing to the network

-- image normalisation
+- image normalisation: all the images arrays are scaled to have a max of 0.5 and min -0.5.
+This is to ensure that as the model trains, the network sees a consistent data range and it would help it to find the optimal weights better.
+Also, it would reduce the chance of values/gradients 'exploding' due to very high values.

 - Image cropping-- only the bottom part of the image corresponding to the road is important for the model to determine the steering angle, so as part of the keras model, there is a cropping layer that crops the image height